davideC00/Bayesian-STAPLE/README.md

 ```

 ## Class Parameters
 - __D: array of {0,1} elements__
-    Raters segmentations.
+    Raters' labels.
 This array must have this shape:
-    ( dim_1, dim_2, ..., dim_N, rater)
+    ( dim_1, dim_2, ..., dim_N, rater).
-    The first N dimension refer to dimensions of the input whereas the last one is reserved to raters.
+    The first N dimensions refer to the data labeled by
+    the raters.
     If repeated_labeling=True the shape must be:
-    (dim_1, dim_2, ..., dim_N, segmentation, rater).
+    (dim_1, dim_2, ..., dim_N, labeling_iteration,
+    rater).
 - __w: 'hierarchical', [0,1] or array of [0,1] elements, default='hierarchical'__
-    This is the prior probability for the ground truth of containing the structure (label=1).
-    If it is 'hierarchical', this probability will be considered as a random variable and it will be  estimated from the sampling.
+    If it is "hierarchical", this probability will be
+    considered as a random variable and it will be
+    estimated from the sampling.
-    If it is a value between 0 and 1, all the items of the ground truth will have the same probability.
+    If it is a value between 0 and 1, all the items of the
+    ground truth will have the same probability.
-    If is is an array, each item of the ground truth will have the the probability specified by the array.
-In this case, the w-array must have shape ( dim_1, dim_2, ..., dim_N).
+    If it is an array, each item of the ground truth will
+    have the probability specified by the array.
+In this
+    case, the w-array must have shape ( dim_1,
+    dim_2, ..., dim_N).
 - __repeated_labeling: boolean, default=False__:
     Set to 'True' if the raters have made multiple segmentations for the same input.
 In this case, the data has to have shape (dim_1, dim_2, ..., dim_N, segmentation, rater).
 - __alpha_p: int, array of int, optional__: